 March-April 2018 This SCOPE field expedition deployed novel Long Range Autonomous Underwater Vehicles (LRAUVs) in conjunction with WaveGliders, SeaGliders, and a suite of profiling equipment and static sensors to determine the effect of mesoscale eddies on upper ocean hydrography, biogeochemistry, and microbial processes.
 The one month expedition on the R/V Falkor was divided into two legs to accommodate an engineering test phase followed by a comprehensive scientific expedition.

-This video of the 2018 R/V Falkor expedition was produced by the onboard resident science communicator, Thom Hoffman.
+March-April 2018 movie summary This video of the 2018 R/V Falkor expedition was produced by the onboard science communication specialist, Thom Hoffman.
 It summarizes the technology used during the expedition and describes the scientific research conducted on marine microorganisms and biogeochemical cycling in the open ocean habitat.

 March 2016 The second major CMORE/SCOPE field campaign used SVP drifters to track the circulation of an anticyclonic eddy located immediately to the north of the Hawaii Islands.
 Seagliders were used to survey across the eddy field and shipboard measurements of water-column biogeochemistry, productivity and export were conducted.
 This expedition heavily featured in situ incubations for many important rate processes (grazing, productivity, nitrogen fixation) whereby the incubation bottles are suspended on free-drifting arrays.